nuri-lee37/datadog-python-todoapp/README.md

 2. Deploy the cloudrun app
 gcloud run deploy datadog-python-todoapp --image gcr.io/<your gcp project id>/datadog-python-todoapp:v0.01 --allow-unauthenticated

-## 2. Connecting the app with Datadog GCP Integration
+## 2. Connecting the app with Datadog GCP Integration for Serverless Observability
 Configure GCP Integration by referring to this [guide](https://docs.datadoghq.com/integrations/google_cloud_platform/).

 By completing the GCP integration, you can monitor your serverless application under the Datadog Infrastructure -> Serverless menu.
+You can refer to this [introduction](https://www.datadoghq.com/blog/collect-traces-logs-from-cloud-run-with-datadog/) for GCP serverless monitoring introduction.

 ## 3. GCP Serverless Datadog agent implementation for APM
 1. Datadog APM implementation for GCP Serverless app